workflow4metabolomics/tool-bank-hmdb/README.txt

 hmdb.png
 --

-## --- DATASETS --- ##
+## --- DATASETS OR TUTORIAL --- ##
-No data set ! waiting for galaxy pages
+Please find help on W4M :
 --

 ## --- ???
 COMMENTS ??? --- ##
 If Galaxy can't find the file "hmdb.tmpl", perform this command line : " perl -pi -e 's/\r//g' " on the conf file "conf_hmdb.cfg".

-To use full funtionalities of html output files :
+To use fully functionalities of HTML output format file :
   - check that sanitize_all_html option in universe_wsgi.ini file is uncomment and set to FALSE.
-  - copy the following JS files in YOUR_GALAXY_PATH/static/scripts/libs/outputs/ : jquery.simplePagination.js
-  - copy the following CSS files in YOUR_GALAXY_PATH/static/style/ : simplePagination.css
- Their files (pfem-js and pfem-css) are available in the ABIMS toolshed "Tool Dependency Packages" category.
 --